SvElst/Optic_Nerve_Segmentation_3DU-Net/README.md

 **Required options**
 * Data/save options:
-	* --datadir: path to folder containing data
+	* --datadir = path to folder containing data
-	* --folderdir: main working folder, in which output is saved
+	* --folderdir = main working folder, in which output is saved
-	* --output_prefix: name to save output (models, images,validation results and history) [training only]
+	* --output_prefix = name to save output (models, images,validation results and history) [training only]
     * --model = path to trained model [testing only]

 * Input options:
 	* --inputsize = size of iput image, should be dividable by two
-	* --channels = sequence type, can be more than 1 when multiple sequences are used for segmentation (options: fiesta, t2, t1c)
+	* --channels = sequence type (options: fiesta).
+Can be more than one when multiple sequences are used for segmentation.
+Subject folders should then include {sequence}.nii.gz file for each sequence.
 	* --classes = classes to segment, if>1: multiclass segmentation, otherwise: binary segmentation (options: Opticus, Eye, Tumor)
 		* NOTE: Classes and its GT numerical values should be adapted in 'load_data.py' for each dataset accordingly